anonymous-neurips-2024/RE-Control/Readme.md

 There are two environments for this project.
 For all programs except metrics.py you can use the environment llm.txt.
 For metrics.py, you can use the environment metric.txt.

+Prepare the activation dataset:

+Label the activation with reward:

 Train a value model:
 `python train_value_model.py vicuna hhrlhf --lr 0.0001 --device 0`